 The school draws about 1,400 students a year, with most coming from outside of the area.
 One of the major draws is the lake itself.
 "The true inspiration is where we're located," says Scott Pollock, of North House.
 The scenic village of Grand Marais and Lake Superior itself make a retreat-like setting for North House.

 But the learning experience itself draws those who enjoy making things by hand and jump at the chance to hone their skills or try something new.
 The course program offers an incredible array of workshops focusing on crafts of traditional northern cultures, from Inuit to Scandinavian.
 There are workshops in basketry, birding, canoe building, fly casting, furniture building, jewelry, knitting and other fiber arts, photography, sailing, woodcarving and much more.
 They range from stuffing your own sausage to building a birch bark canoe.

 "We re-engage people in creating their own food, clothing and transportation," explains Scott.
 The key is the instructors, many from the region and others from as far away as Alaska and Sweden, and their personal interaction with the students.
 The teachers "court them into a successful learning journey," says Scott.
 "It's total magic."

 Many participants come back to try other crafts after their initial experience at North House.

-North House hosts two summer festivals in Grand Marais: the Boreal Birding and Northern Landscape Festival and the Wood Boat Show and Summer Solstice Festival.
+North House hosts two summer festivals in Grand Marais: the Northern Landscapes Festival and the Wood Boat Show and Summer Solstice Festival, both in June.
 Both include a variety of presentations as well as hands-on courses.
-North House also offers daily (depending on the weather) two-hour sailing trips aboard a 50-foot schooner.
+North House also offers daily (depending on the weather) sailing trips aboard a 50-foot schooner.
 (Call for reservations.)

 North House participants stay at the town's campground, motels or B&Bs, or at area resorts, and enjoy the many cafes and art galleries in Grand Marais.